Do you know 60% of sales are driven by FOMO marketing? But why is it so effective?

 Setting a deadline is critical for FOMO marketing.
-We’re conditioned to respect deadlines right from our childhood, and this puts us under pressure.
+We’re conditioned to respect deadlines right from childhood which puts us under immense pressure to act right.
 This stands true when we’re making purchase decisions as the time is ticking away.
 For this reason, we end up making impulsive purchases.

 However, do keep in mind that the deadline that you set has to be absolute.
-If you keep extending it, your customers will get used to the fact that the deal will be available after the expiry too.
-At the same time, this can hurt your brand reputation because you’re not abiding by your word.
+If you keep extending it, your customers will get used to the fact that the deal will be available after expiry.

 Amazon uses this form of marketing exceptionally well.
 They put up “Deal of the Day” offers, which last for 24 hours.
 To claim the deal, you need to purchase it within that duration.